Vishal-S-J/Basics-Servlet-JSP/README.md

    |------------------ response1                response2
 ```
 response of second servlet is included in the response of the first servlet that is being sent to the client.
+---
+State Management or Session Management
+Need of State management
+- Http Servlet uses Http Protocol and it is stateless protocol.
+- which means http protocol doesn't identify its client
+- and every time it considers the client as new client
+- so to avoid this limitaion java has introduces the new concept of statemanagement